GBouffard/rock-paper-scissors/README.md

 Technologies used
 ----
-- Javascript
+- JavaScript
 - React
 - React-Dom
+- React-router & React-router-dom
+- HTML
-- HTML & CSS
+- CSS
+- Flexbox

 How to run it
 ----